 The Vertical Lines are sometimes called the main slant or slant lines.
 We use them to keep the letters all leaning at the same rate.
 This set of guidelines can range from being completely vertical to being slanted to the right by as much as 55 degrees.

-- Use a t-square ruler or a square ruler to ensure the lines are perpendicular to the edge of the page.
-This makes a difference because, as I said, practice also trains the eye as to how the letters should look both in relation to each other and in relation to the page.
-Using consistent lines will make the learning process easier on you and it will be easier to study your script against the exemplar and figure out how to improve it.
+Use a T-square ruler or a square ruler to ensure the lines are perpendicular to the edge of the page.
+This makes a difference because, as I said, practice also trains the eye as to how the letters should look in relation to each other and in relation to the page.
+Using consistent lines will make it easier to study your script against the exemplar and figure out how to improve it.

-- Make the vertical or slant lines even and consistent.
-These lines serve as a point of reference for the eye and hand as you work at first, so be sure these lines are accurate in angle and in spacing.
+Make the vertical or slant lines even and consistent.
+These lines help regulate the width of your letters and spacing between words.
+Be sure these lines are accurate in angle and in spacing.

-- Use gentle pressure when drawing the lines.
+Use gentle pressure when drawing the lines.
+Loosely hold your pencil toward as far away from the writing end as possible.
+Drag it lightly across the page.
+You just want the pencil to leave a light mark.
 Heavy pressure with a pencil leaves grooves in the paper, so that even when the graphite is erased, the lines will still be visible.
 This is only a problem when guidelines aren’t a part of your design.

-- Make sure you’re touching the guidelines!!!!
 After all that work you’ve put in!
 This is probably the most crucial point.
 Decide where on the guideline you want your letters to rest and stick with it.
 Do you want to write at the top of the baseline?
 The middle of it?
 How about the top of the lowercase letters?
 The middle of the guideline?
 The bottom of it?
-This small detail is something that will set your script apart.
-It eliminates another distraction for the viewer.
-Out brains love a sense of continuity.
-The same thing goes for slant lines.
-They are there to guide the angle of your script and they’re also there to measure spacing between words.
+This small detail makes a big difference after you erase the lines.

 Lastly, take your time while practicing and be patient with yourself.
 Don’t forget to take breaks every 30 minutes.
 You didn’t learn to drive in a day or tie your shoes on the very first try.
 It takes a combined effort and learning to let the guidelines support your progress takes a lot of pressure off the need to make the strokes perfect every time.